Our Vice-Chancellor's Office

 Miss Karen Stephenson LLB, Solicitor, MA

 Karen Stephenson joined Birmingham City University in June 2016, as University Secretary and Clerk to the Board of Governors.

-Immediately prior to joining the University, Karen spent seven years as an external legal adviser in private practice advising a number of HEIs on issues involving corporate governance, strategic management (including faculty, department and course restructuring) and Board matters.
-She also advised on all aspects of the student/university relationship and management of complex student litigation.
+Before joining the University, Karen spent seven years as an external legal adviser in private practice advising a number of HEIs on issues involving corporate governance, strategic management (including faculty, department and course restructuring) and Board matters.
+She also advised on all aspects of the student/University relationship and management of complex student litigation.

-Prior to that she spent 15 years at London South Bank University; nine years as the University Secretary and Principal Solicitor and the previous six years as an Academic Lecturer in Law.
+Prior to that she spent 15 years at London South Bank University; nine years as the University Secretary & Principal Solicitor and the previous six years as Course Leader and an Academic Lecturer in Law.

 Karen is a member of the Law Society and AHUA (the Association of Heads of University Administration).